ProjectBorealis/PBSync/README.md

 PYTHONPATH=<path-to-local-PBSync> python <path-to-local-PBSync>/pbsync/pbsync.py --help
 ```

+### Contribution

+Everyone is welcomed to fork the repository, or open pull requests and new issues in this main repository.

+## Usage

+### Sample usage

+You can refer to our [Base-Project repo](https://github.com/ProjectBorealis/Base-Project) for an example of usage.

+Essentially, we use a batch script to launch PBSync (`UpdateProject.bat`).
+We have our configuration file in `PBSync.xml`.

+`PBSync.exe` and `ue4versionator.exe` are distributed as part of the repo, at the root game project level.

+`.ue4versionator` in the repo configures the engine download.

-## Available Commands
+### Available Commands

 List of available commands can be printed to console by passing `--help` to generated executable.

-## Contribution

-Everyone is welcomed to fork the repository, or open pull requests and new issues in this main repository.